GeoNet/bucketFTP/README.md

 ## Running the tests

-* High level integration style tests have been added.
+High level integration style tests have been added.
 These tests are run while the FTP server is running on the local machine (localhost).
 They upload, download and modify test files on an S3 bucket.

+### Testing with Docker

+* Build the docker container as mentioned above
+* Run the bucketFTP server in host networking mode with the command `docker run --network host --env-file env.list -it <container_id>`.
+Dockers default bridge networking mode causes a network conflict with the test FTP client when both are running on localhost.
-* Build and run the FTP server as mentioned above then run the tests with the command `go test`
+* Run the tests outside of the docker container with the command `go test`, it will connect to the bucketFTP server on localhost:FTP_PORT.

+### Testing without Docker

 * Export the variables in env.list.
 The tests require these variables.
-* If you're testing against the FTP server running in Docker, run the container with the command `docker run --network host --env-file env.list -it <container_id>`.
+* Build and run the FTP server as mentioned above, eg `go build && ./bucketFTP`
+* Run the tests with the command `go test`.
+* Both the server and tests need to have the environment variables in env.list set correctly and exported.

 ## Important Notes